Identity area

 History

 Marc-Aurèle de Foy Suzor-Coté was born in Arthabaska County, Québec in 1869.
 A painter, sculptor and church decorator, he was primarily known for his landscapes of the thawing winter rivers of Arthabaska.
-As a young man he apprenticed with painter-decorator Joseph-Thomas Rousseau.
-Together, they created intricate decorations in several churches in and around Arthabaska.
+As a young man he apprenticed with painter-decorator Joseph-Thomas Rousseau (1852-1896).
+Together, they decorated several churches in and around Arthabaska.
 Looking to further his education in art, Suzor-Coté took the first of many trips to France in 1891.

-Inspired by French painters like Jean-François Millet, Suzor-Coté began to focus on local farmers.
+Inspired by French painters like Jean-François Millet (1814-1875), Suzor-Coté began to focus on local farmers.
 In 1909, he recived a commission to paint Sir Wilfred Laurier.
-Suzor-Cote received many awards and distinctions, including the bronze medal at the 1900 Paris World Fair.
+Suzor-Coté received many awards and distinctions, including the bronze medal at the 1900 Paris World Fair.
 He was a member of the Royal Canadian Academy of Arts.
 He died in Florida in 1937.

 Places